KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/04-Upload-your-data-collection-file.md

 keypoints:
 - Save your file as XLSX format before upload.
 - Only new traits require trait descriptions.
+- Please make sure you upload your data file to the right project.
 ---
 After your data collection spreadsheet file is properly filled, it is time to upload it.